A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Results and discussion

-In Fig. \ref{fig:radius}, we show the fireball radius $R$ as a function of charged particle multiplicity for different spherocity classes in pp collisions at $\sq$ = 13 TeV by considering the grand-canonical, strangeness canonical and canonical ensembles.
-The freeze-out radius increases with charged particle multiplicity for all three ensembles.
-However, the radius obtained for the canonical ensemble is lower compared to other two ensembles for lower charged particle multiplicity.
-The radius in canonical ensemble approches towards the strangeness canonical ensemble for above charged particle multiplicity around 20.
-For the strangeness canonical ensemble, the value of the radius is lying between the canonical and grand canonical ensembles.
-For isotropic events, the obtained radius is higher compared to the jetty and the spherocity integrated ones as seen by ALICE~\cite{Acharya:2019idg}.
-It is observed that the fireball radius is lower for the jetty like events.
-In all the three ensembles, the observed behaviour is similar.
+In Figure~\ref{fig:radius}, we show the fireball radius $R$ as a function of the charged particle multiplicity for different spherocity classes in pp collisions at $\sq$ = 13 TeV by considering the grand canonical, strangeness canonical, and canonical ensembles.
+The~freeze-out radius increases with the charged particle multiplicity for all three ensembles.
+However, the~radius obtained for the canonical ensemble is lower compared to other two ensembles for a lower charged particle multiplicity.
+The~radius in the canonical ensemble approaches the strangeness canonical ensemble for the above charged particle multiplicity around 30.
+For~the strangeness canonical ensemble, the~value of the radius lies between the canonical and grand canonical ensembles.
+For~isotropic events, the~obtained radius is higher compared to the jetty and the spherocity integrated ones, as seen by ALICE~\cite{Acharya:2019idg}.
+It is observed that the fireball radius is lower for the jetty-like events.
+However, for~the high-multiplicity classes, the~behavior of the fireball radius is similar for all spherocity classes within the uncertainties.
+In~all three ensembles, the~observed behavior is~similar.

-In Fig. \ref{fig:tch}, the chemical freeze-out temperature $\tch$ is shown as a function of charged particle multiplicity for different spherocity classes in pp collisions at $\sq$ = 13 TeV by taking grand-canonical, strangeness canonical and canonical ensembles.
-In general, the freeze-out temperature obtained for the canonical ensemble is higher compared to the GCE and SCE.
-The trend of freeze-out temperature shows a slight increase with charged particle multiplicity for GCE and SCE while CE shows a decreasing behaviour as a function of charged-particle multiplicity.
-Beyond charged-particle multiplicity of around 20, the freeze-out temperature for CE is similar to SCE.
-In line with the previous observation \cite{Sharma:2018jqf}, this threshold number of charged particles in the final state appears to be a thermodynamic limit.
-Contrary to the radius of the fireball, the $\tch$ is highest for jetty events and lowest for isotropic events.
-CE shows a larger separation of $\tch$ in spherocity classes compared to other ensembles.
+In Figure~\ref{fig:tch}, the~chemical freeze-out temperature $\tch$ is shown as a function of the charged particle multiplicity for different spherocity classes in pp collisions at $\sq$ = 13 TeV by taking the grand canonical, strangeness canonical, and canonical ensembles.
+In~general, the~freeze-out temperature obtained for the canonical ensemble is higher compared to the GCE and SCE.
+The~trend of the freeze-out temperature shows a slight increase with the charged particle multiplicity for the GCE and SCE, while the CE shows a decreasing behavior as a function of charged particle multiplicity.
+Beyond~a charged particle multiplicity of around 30, the~freeze-out temperature for the CE is similar to the SCE within~the uncertainties.